naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 draft: true
 date: 2020-03-10T22:15:40.358Z
 description: >-
-  Let's address the elephant in the room: Interviewing for (senior) software engineers is a terrible process that everyone admits is broken.
-Because of the lack of alternatives presented to us, we are forced to use Leetcode style interviews.
+  Let's address the elephant in the room: Interviewing for senior software engineers is a terrible process that everyone admits is broken.
+Because of the lack of alternatives presented to us, we are forced to use LeetCode style interviews.
 But is there a better way?
 Read on to find out.
 category: interviews
 tags: